Binary multiplier: =

 This is much simpler than in the decimal system, as there is no table of multiplication to remember: just shifts and adds.

 This method is mathematically correct and has the advantage that a small CPU may perform the multiplication by using the shift and add features of its arithmetic logic unit rather than a specialized circuit.
 The method is slow, however, as it involves many intermediate additions.
 These additions are time-consuming.
 Faster multipliers may be engineered in order to do fewer additions; a modern processor might implement a dedicated parallel adder for partial products, letting the multiplication of two 64-bit numbers be done with only 6 rounds of additions, rather than 63.

-The second problem is that the basic school method handles the sign with a separate rule ("+ with + yields +", "+ with − yields −", etc.).
-Modern computers embed the sign of the number in the number itself, usually in the two's complement representation.
-That forces the multiplication process to be adapted to handle two's complement numbers, and that complicates the process a bit more.
-Similarly, processors that use ones' complement, sign-and-magnitude, IEEE-754 or other binary representations require specific adjustments to the multiplication process.

-Unsigned integers
+A concrete view

-For example, suppose we want to multiply two unsigned 8-bit integers together: a[7:0] and b[7:0].
+Suppose we want to multiply two unsigned 8-bit integers together: a[7:0] and b[7:0].
 We can produce eight partial products by performing eight 1-bit multiplications, one for each bit in multiplicand a: